totalgood/electron-microscope-assistant/README.md

 ## Flask web app

 A web app was built using flask in order to allow users to classify their own electron microscope images.
+The Xception model was saved as a hdf5 file and predictions were made through a dockerized flask app.
 Below is a screenshot of the app.

 <p align='middle'>
 <td><img src='img/web-app-screen-shot.png'  width="400" height=""></td>